YauhenBichel/Kubernetes-Learning/Jobs.md

         command: ["echo", "Running in a job"]
 Now instead of running pods sequentially, this Job will run three pods at a time.
 As soon as one of them finishes, it will start a new one until we reach our goal of five completions.
 A use-case for this could be processing messages from a queue in parallel.

+Things can go wrong, and a pod can fail.
+That could be because of an application error or because of a node failure while the pod is running.

+The goal of a Job is to ensure that a pod (or the number we defined in the completions property) finishes successfully.
+Because of this, when that doesn’t happen, it will try again.
+As we have seen before, depending on how we set the restartPolicy for this pod, it will either restart the pod in place (restartPolicy=OnFailure) or mark the pod as failed and start a new one (restartPolicy=Never).

+We can also set the activeDeadlineSeconds property to define for how long this Job is allowed to run.
+After this number of seconds, if all the pods still haven’t finished successfully, the Job fails.
+By default, a Job will not have a deadline.

+We can also make Jobs run on a schedule with another high level resource called CronJob.

+apiVersion: batch/v1
+kind: CronJob
+metadata:
+  name: echo-cronjob
+spec:
+  schedule: "* * * * *" # Every minute
+  jobTemplate:
+    spec:
+      template:
+        spec:
+          restartPolicy: OnFailure
+          containers:
+          - name: echo
+            image: busybox
+            command: ["echo", "Triggered by a CronJob"]